Links on Android Authority may earn us a commission. Learn more.

 Two full days of battery life is one of the best in the business.
 It's a shame the charging speed is not.

 The iPhone 13 Pro Max offers a selection of charging options.
-The fastest is 20W wired charging via USB Power Delivery adapters, although 20W lags notably behind other premium smartphones.
+The fastest is 27W wired charging via USB Power Delivery adapters, although this lags notably behind other premium smartphones, including the Galaxy S22 Ultra.
 As the low wattage implies, the iPhone 13 Pro Max takes over a couple of hours to fully charge, although it reaches a very usable 50% in under an hour.
 For wireless power enthusiasts, the handset sports 15W MagSafe and 7.5W Qi charging options.
 While nice to have, these are definitely slower than wired charging and won’t have you back on your feet so quickly.

 Camera: A creative toolkit